-The selling stockholders have granted an option to the underwriters, exercisable for 30 days after the date of this prospectus, to purchase up additional shares at the public offering price, less the underwriting discount.
+Certain selling stockholders have granted an option to the underwriters, exercisable for 30 days after the date of this prospectus, to purchase up to 1,006,041 additional shares at the public offering price, less the underwriting discount.
 If the underwriters exercise this option, each will be obligated, subject to conditions contained in the underwriting agreement, to purchase a number of additional shares proportionate to that underwriter's initial amount reflected in the above table.